-This inspiring bilingual book will introduce young children to the basics of
+This inspiring Bilingual Interactive Book introduces young children to the basics of

-Colourful pages, interactive and developing content, fun workshops and “scientific” experiments will not only be attractive for international young readers, but also for their parents.
+Colourful pages, interactive and developing content, fun workshops and “scientific” experiments are not only attractive for Dutch and international young readers, but also for their parents.
 Thanks to the bilingual format of the book, international parents can try to understand the book without using a dictionary or online translator, thus practising Dutch together with their children in fun learning environment.

 This Solidarity project actively promoted social inclusion.
 The project provided a strong positive experience of volunteering and motivated the young volunteers to use EU suggested methodology and standards of successful non-formal learning.

 At the end of the project the volunteers received EU Youthpass Certificates, which they can attach to their CV, while applying for a job/internship, etc.

 Our Solidarity projects enable young people to build a more inclusive society and respond to societal and humanitarian challenges.
 They offer opportunities to develop valuable competences abroad or in the individuals' home country.

 The European Solidarity Corps also enables capacity-building for organisations involved in the programme, local and international organisations.

 Buurtkamer Keizer Karelpark (KKP)

 Bright Future's young and initiative volunteers will successfully implement a new Solidarity project for children.
 They will create a non-formal Dutch-English bilingual book for international children to start learning Dutch.

 These are the great initiative young people, who put all their efforts to bring success to this Solidarity project.